 Our Unskippable Labs experimented with ads that would answer questions like: Should the way we tell stories be different on mobile video?
 Does age affect how we connect with video?
 Or How long should an ad be?

 Asking these kinds of questions leads to richer data and more meaningful insights.
 In our experiment with Mondelez International, for example, we found that longer ads may be more impactful (and watched more) than 15-second ads.
-These are the types of findings that can be applied across the board to different brands and campaigns.
+These are the types of learnings that can be applied across the board to different brands and campaigns.

 Tip: Start with what your agency believes is a universal truth and get experimenting.
 Explore the unknown and test your own hypotheses; seek to disprove it; look at it from another angle.
 Pursue the answers that everyone wants to know but hasn't tackled yet.

 Lesson #2: Digital video is easy if you're resourceful

 Creating successful online videos doesn't have to mean new shoots, big budgets, and a creative overhaul.
 If you're resourceful, creating digital content can be easy.

 One way we found to get new content up cheaply and quickly: Don't start from scratch.
 Repurpose and recut your existing assets to put together options that could play well on digital video platforms.
 When we ran our Unskippable Labs experiments with Mondelez International, Mountain Dew, and L'Oréal Paris, we made small tweaks to existing creative to develop different, online-optimized versions.
 Production costs were low and recutting the creative took less than a day.